jssteinberg/termcwd/README.md

 `termcwd#vsplit_get()` or `termcwd#vsp_get()` opens the terminal in a vertical split.

-*They all create the terminal if it is missing for the particular reference.*
+*They all create the terminal if it is doesn't exist for the particular reference.*

 Optionally they take two arguments: